mikolaj-jankowski/Clean-Architecture-And-Domain-Driven-Design-Solution-Template/README.md

 ## 5. Observability
 ### 5.1 Open Telemtry
-Observability is one of the most important aspects that was emphasized during the creation of this project.
-As a result, all elements of the system that provide telemetry data have been configured to trace the lifecycle of an HTTP request from start to finish.
-Telemetric data is received by the Aspire Dashboard, which is responsible for their visualization.
+The observability of the system has been ensured through the use of OpenTelemetry.
+Telemetry data is sent to the Aspire Dashboard collector and visualized there.
+With this approach, we can check how long an HTTP request took, how much time was spent communicating with the MSSQL database, and how much with Redis.
+Event logs are linked to requests, making it easy to navigate between them.

 Aspire Dashboard is avaiable at: http://localhost:18888 once docker-compose has been launched.